Please click or scroll down for:

 Institute for Healthcare Improvement (IHI) Forum

-IHI is an independent not-for-profit organization that works with health care providers and leaders throughout the world to achieve safe and effective health care.
+IHI is an independent not-for-profit organization that works with healthcare providers and leaders throughout the world to achieve safe and effective healthcare.
 Their annual summit brings together revolutionary thinkers and innovative practitioners who strive to make critical connections across care settings while containing costs and providing the best patient experience.

 American Public Health Association (APHA) Annual Meeting and Exposition

-This huge exposition featuring over 700 public health exhibits offers a plethora of opportunities for people involved with health care to launch careers and meet with pharmaceutical companies, schools of public health, health-related government agencies and many other public health service and public-related organizations.
+This huge exposition featuring over 700 public health exhibits offers a plethora of opportunities for people involved with health care to launch careers and meet with pharmaceutical companies, schools of public health, health-related government agencies, and many other public health service and public-related organizations.